KarthiknaiduP/Matchmaking-engine/README.md

 The solution is time-based window relaxation.
 Every player enters the queue with a base MMR window of ±150.
 Every 30 seconds they wait, the window expands by ±50:

 ```
-t = 0s   → ±150  (tight — only well-matched opponents)
+t = 0s   → ±150  (tight: only well-matched opponents)
 t = 30s  → ±200
 t = 60s  → ±250
-t = 5min → ±650  (effectively open queue — someone will match)
+t = 5min → ±650  (effectively open queue for someone to match)
 ```

 Workers always scan starting from the longest-waiting player as the anchor.
-This means a fringe player (very high or very low MMR) won't wait indefinitely — their window just keeps growing until someone fits.
+This means a fringe player (very high or very low MMR) won't wait indefinitely  their window just keeps growing until someone fits.

 The initial window of 150 was chosen because at 1200 median MMR, a ±150 spread means the worst team composition has about a 300 MMR gap between its strongest and weakest player.
 That's tight enough to feel fair but wide enough that matches form within a few seconds under normal load.